ianhutch96/cs6250_lecture_notes/Lesson7.md

 # Lesson 7: SDN (Part 1)

-This lesson we need examine Software Defined Networking (SDN).
+This lesson we examine Software Defined Networking (SDN).

 ## What led us to SDN?